-- 5.1 There shall only be one parcel taken out of a quarter section of land in the A -Agricultural District.
-The parcel taken out of the quarter section may only be between 2 and 40 acres and used for residential purposes.
-Applications for greater than one parcel out or for uses other than residential purposes shall be subject to the re-zoning process. - 5.2 All proposed development located adjacent to a provincial highway shall be referred to Saskatchewan Highways and Infrastructure to determine the appropriate setback from the Highway right of way. - 5.4 No dwelling shall be located within 305 m (1000 ft) of an anhydrous ammonia facility licensed by relevant provincial agency. - 5.5 No dwelling shall be located within 457 metres (1500 ft) of land that is used or authorized for use as a landfill for the disposal of garbage or refuse. - 5.6 No dwelling shall be located within 305 m (1000 ft) of land that is used or authorized for use as a sewage treatment plant or sewage lagoon. - 5.7 No dwelling shall be located within 500 m (1640.4 ft) of a landfill site either commissioned or decommissioned unless written approval has been received from Saskatchewan Environment.

-5.8 Development of buildings on sites that abut a road allowance but do not abut a developed road shall observe the minimum setback of a developed road to allow for future development of the road.
+- E) All titled parcels of less than 80 acres (32.374 hectares) in the Agriculture Zoning District shall be zoned in the AR Zoning District. - F) All undivided quarter sections, or subdivided parcels equal to or greater than 80 acres (32.374 hectares) shall retain their zoning in the Agricultural Zoning District. - G) Where a minimum site area of 33.33 ha (80 acres) is specified for an agricultural zoned land holding it shall be taken as equivalent that these minimum requirements will also include a lesser amount as remains in a land holding because of the registration of road widening, road right of way or railway plans, pipeline development or natural features such as streams or bodies of water. - H) Applications for more than one parcel to be subdivided out of a quarter section in the Agricultural District shall be subject to the re-zoning process. - All development permit applications for developments located adjacent to a provincial highway shall be referred to Saskatchewan Highways and Infrastructure to determine the appropriate setback from the Highway right of way. - J) No dwelling shall be located within 305 m (1000 ft) of an anhydrous ammonia facility licensed by relevant provincial agency. - K) No dwelling shall be located within 305 m (1000 ft) of land that is used or authorized for use as a sewage treatment plant or sewage lagoon. - L) No dwelling shall be located within 500 m (1640.4 ft) of a landfill site either commissioned or decommissioned unless written approval has been received from Saskatchewan Environment. - M) Development of buildings on sites that abut a road allowance but do not abut a developed road shall observe the minimum setback for a developed road to allow for future development of the road.